!Creation Date: 09/15/22> <!Author: Arizona Legislative Council> <!Typist: dbupdate>

-C. This section does not apply to constitutionally protected speech or activity or to any other activity authorized by law.
+1. Constitutionally protected speech or activity or to any other activity authorized by law.

-E. For the purposes of this section, "electronic communication" means a wire line, cable, wireless or cellular telephone call, a text message, an instant message or electronic mail.
+1. "Electronic communication" means a social media post, a wire line, cable, wireless or cellular telephone call, a text message, an instant message or electronic mail.

 2. "Electronic communication device" includes a telephone, mobile telephone, computer, internet website, internet telephone, hybrid cellular, internet or wireless device, personal digital assistant, video recorder, fax machine or pager.